VW cuts 2016 capital spending plan as cheating scandal widens

 "You can’t recover from a scandal while it's still growing.
 You have to reach a point where everything is on the table and no more bad news is coming — then you can start repairing the damage.”

-The EPA and CARB held a two-hour meeting on Friday afternoon with VW to discuss the company's efforts to fix 482,000 2.0 liter cars that the automaker has admitted have illegal software that allow them to evade emissions standards.
-But VW did not submit its formal plan at the meeting.
+The EPA and CARB held a two-hour meeting on Friday with VW to discuss the company's plans for the 482,000 2.0-liter cars that the automaker has admitted have illegal software that allow them to evade emissions standards.

-CARB spokesman Dave Clegern said that VW was expected to submit the plan by the end of the business day Friday - and had not done so by the time the meeting wrapped up.
+The EPA said in a statement the automaker had provided an "initial proposal" for fixing the 2.0-liter diesel vehicles and that it would be taken under review.

+VW said in a statement late Friday it would "fully cooperate with EPA and CARB as we work to develop an approved remedy as quickly as possible" for the 2.0-liter diesels.
+The automaker added that it is "committed to making things right and regaining the trust of our valued customers."

-CARB and EPA plan another meeting with senior VW officials to discuss the issue for the first week of December.
-California has four weeks to respond to VW's plan.
+CARB and EPA plan another meeting with senior VW officials to discuss the issue in the first week of December.

 The cut in capital spending is VW's first since the height of the financial crisis in 2009.